 Located at: Summerland Beach, Phillip Island

-This is truly a uniquely Melbourne activity and one of the most popular attractions in Victoria for locals and tourists alike.
+This is truly one of the most unique Melbourne activities and one of the most popular attractions in Victoria for locals and tourists alike.
 Just 1.5 hours drive from Melbourne people flock to Phillip Island Nature Park to see the cute little fairy penguins parade on the beach at dusk.
-I have been here many times as a child, and with my own children.
+I have been here many times as a child, and with my own children too.

 It’s best to get here before sunset to watch them coming out of the sea, waddling up the sand to find their burrows.
 You will view them from the beach stands, then follow the little penguins along the boardwalk.

 Please be aware you are not allowed any photography during the penguin parade.

 There is no free viewing area, so you must buy a ticket.

 Cost: from A$26 per adult